nicoladebbia/CredLink/docs/roadmap/PHASE-2-BRANDING-PURGE.md

 ## Summary

-Successfully removed all references to the old "c2concierge" branding and replaced with "credlink" throughout the entire codebase.
+Successfully removed all references to the old "credlink" branding and replaced with "credlink" throughout the entire codebase.

 ## Changes Made